KraskoP/memo/memo/Markdown.md

 ### Task list

 To create a task list start line with square brackets with an empty space.
-Ex: [ <space> ] and add text for task.
+Ex: [<>] and add text for task.
 To check the task replace the space between the bracket with "x".

 ```markdown
 [x] Write the post